-That was the problem facing Giorgio Cagnin and his team at Alenia Aermacchi as production of the company’s new M-346 advanced jet trainer began.
+That was the problem facing Giorgio Cagnin and his team at Leonardo Aircraft (formally known as Alenia Aermacchi) as production of the company’s new M-346 advanced jet trainer began.
 The aging test system they had in place was already causing delays.

 Sales of the M-346 have been brisk.
 With orders in from four countries and deliveries scheduled to ramp up sharply from one aircraft per month to four, it was clear their existing system would soon become a bottleneck that could put millions of Euros worth of milestone payments at risk.

 That system – a DIT-MCO Model 2503 – had been used successfully to test the prototypes of the M-346.
 But with the new plane’s large number of test points, the hook-up and testing process was proving extremely labor-intensive.

 Housed in four large cabinets, the Model 2503 was very difficult to move.
 This necessitated the use of long, heavy adapter cables to reach the aircraft.
 Each cable was in three sections which had to be unrolled and connected each time a new aircraft was rolled in for testing.

 On earlier, less complex aircraft, and on the prototypes (when there was more time), this had never been a problem.
 Now it was.
 Cagnin says it would take six to seven technicians – working two shifts – two to three days just to connect each new M-346.

 To make matters worse, the adapter cables – in use for ten years on the prototypes – had become unreliable.
 Broken wires, resulting in failed tests, were common.
 Time was lost waiting for repairs.
 Plus, the adapters were the same color as the aircraft wiring harnesses, which often caused confusion during hookup and troubleshooting.